-141 Theatre Arts 3 hours F19
+141 Theatre Arts 3 hours F20

-This course introduces students to all aspects of a theatrical production: producing, acting, directing, design, writing, technical theatre and construction, and theatre management.
+This course introduces students to all aspects of a theatrical production including producing, acting, directing, design, writing, technical theatre and construction, and theatre management.
 This course provides a broad overview of the history of theatre and explores the cultural and social significance of theatre in the contemporary era.
 A course requirement is that students attend theatrical productions.

 This course is a breadth of knowledge course as designated by Dakota Wesleyan's general education program.
-Breadth of knowledge courses expose students to knowledge and concepts that Dakota Wesleyan believes all its graduates should possess.
+Breadth of knowledge courses expose students to knowledge and concepts that Dakota Wesleyan University believes all its graduates should possess.

-161 Theatre History 3 hours S21
+161 History of Theatre 3 hours S21